-Wastes are segregated and stored properly.
-Hazardous wastes are disposed to authorized agency as per the regulatory norms and remaining wastes are disposed to scrap Vendors.
+Wastes are segregated, labelled and stored properly.
+Hazardous wastes are disposed to authorized agency as per the regulatory norms and remaining wastes are disposed to scrap vendors and EPR regulated recyclers.

 11.If the entity has operations/offices in/around ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones, etc.) where environmental approvals/clearances are required, please specify details in the following format: